-It is essential to read and aknowledge the fund information documents before subscribing.
-The KIID, prospectus and the last annual and semi annual reports are at your disposal.
+It is essential to read and acknowledge the fund information documents before to subscribe.
+The KID, prospectus and the last annual and semi-annual reports are at your disposal.

-The NAVs of the subfund are also published in the newspapers l'Echo or De Tijd.
+The NAVs of the subfund are also published on the www.fundinfo.com website.

 Under normal market conditions, the sub-fund's portfolio mainly consists of shares of undertakings for collective investment with variable capital (“UCI”).
 The sub-fund may invest up to 60% of its net assets in shares of undertakings for collective investment investing mainly in shares and/or other securities giving access to the capital of companies in global developed and emerging markets (the “Global Equity Component of the Portfolio”).
 Up to 50% of the sub-fund’s net assets may be invested in shares of undertakings for collective investment primarily investing in bonds, money market instruments or bank deposits (the “Fixed-Income Instrument Component of the Portfolio”).

 The Global Equity Component of the portfolio will favour shares of undertakings for collective investment managed or promoted by the Management Company or affiliates of the Management Company.
 Within this component, a balanced allocation between indexed undertakings for collective investment and active undertakings for collective investment will be sought.
 The Fixed-Income Instrument Component of the portfolio will favour shares of undertakings for collective investment managed by third parties.

 The sub-fund is actively managed without referring to any stock market indices.

 You can request the redemption of your shares every bank working day in Brussels, the redemption operations are carried out on a daily basis, subject to the limitations outlined in the prospectus and the articles of association.